 This violence has not only been targeted at people abroad, but also on hundreds of thousands of American adults and young people.
-Sikh Americans have been among the most vulnerable in this post 9/11 era, because of their turbans - a religiously mandated article of faith.
+Sikh-Americans have been among the most vulnerable in this post 9/11 era, because of their turbans – a religiously mandated article of faith.
 In fact, Sikhism is the only religion that mandates its followers to wear a turban.
-There have been numerous deadly hate crimes against Sikh Americans since 9/11, and many Sikh youth experience daily harassment.
+There have been numerous deadly hate crimes against Sikh Americans since 9/11, and many Sikh Americans since 9-11, and many Sikh youth experience daily harassment.

-ARTICLE OF FAITH is part of a larger documentary project entitled, with WINGS and ROOTS.
-The 90-minute film and interactive website comparatively explore the immigration debate in the U.S. and Germany, through the stories of children of immigrants who are actively pushing against their societies and communities’ limited definitions of belonging.
-Set in Berlin and New York, two cities emblematic of immigration, Sonny is one of the protagonists.
+ARTICLE OF FAITH is part of a larger documentary project entitled with WINGS and ROOTS currently in production.
+The 90-minute film and interactive website comparatively explore the immigration debate in the USA and Germany, through the stories of children of immigrants who are actively pushing against their societies and communities limited definitions of belongings.
+Set in Berlin and New York, two cities emblematic of immigration to Europe and the USA, Sonny is one of the protagonists.
 His story will be expanded in his feature-length film.